-The 2020 Home Visiting Yearbook includes data from organizations that implement home visiting models and from agencies in states, territories, and the District of Columbia (hereafter referred to as states) that have received funds through the federal Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV).
+The 2021 Home Visiting Yearbook includes data from organizations that implement home visiting models and from agencies in states, territories, and the District of Columbia (hereafter referred to as states) that have received funds through the federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program.

 This year’s publication includes—

-Aggregate service numbers and participant demographics from models’ own data (evidence-based models only)
+Aggregate service numbers and participant demographics from evidence-based model data

 State-specific information about home visiting services from evidence-based model data and potential beneficiaries from Census data